appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/okta-saml.md

 ### SSO Mapping

-This step is optional.
-You can skip it if you do not plan to use SSO Mapping.
+This step is optional and can be skipped if you do not plan to use SSO Mapping.

 - Navigate to the **Directory** section in the Okta Dashboard, click on **Groups**, and create the groups as needed.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-create-groups.png' />

-- Assign users to groups
+- Assign users to groups.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-assign-users-to-groups.png' />

-- Navigate to the **Applications** section, click on **Applications** tab.
+- Navigate to the **Applications** section and click on **Applications** tab.
 - Select your application from the list and navigate to the **Assignments** tab.
 Assign the previously created groups to the application.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-assign-groups-to-application.png' />

-- We will store user roles in a user attribute.
+- User roles will be stored in a user attribute.
 - Navigate to the **Directory** section, click on **Profile Editor**.
 Select the **User (default)** from profile list.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-profile-editor.png' />

-- Click on **Add Attribute**
+- Click on **Add Attribute**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-create-user-attribute1.png' />